tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 and make progress.
 -->

-- While GitHub integrations will often be used as an example, I want to avoid going into too much deep details into how a specific GitHub integration will be configured / what data will be rendered / what APIs will be used / etc, unless it has direct implications on integrations as a whole.
+- While GitHub integrations will often be used as an example, we want to avoid going into too much deep details into how a specific GitHub integration will be configured / what data will be rendered / what APIs will be used / etc, unless it has direct implications on integrations as a whole.